doctrine/orm/docs/en/reference/dql-doctrine-query-language.rst

 "NEW" Operator Syntax
 ^^^^^^^^^^^^^^^^^^^^^

+.. versionadded:: 2.4

-Using the ``NEW`` operator you can construct DTOs from queries.
+Using the ``NEW`` operator you can construct Data Transfer Objects (DTOs) directly from DQL queries.

 - When using ``SELECT NEW`` you don't need to specify a mapped entity.
-- You can specify any PHP class, it's only require that you have a matching constructor in your class.
+- You can specify any PHP class, it's only require that the constructor of this class matches the ``NEW`` statement.
 - This approach involves determining exactly which columns you really need, and instantiating data-transfer object that containing a constructor with those arguments.

 If you want to select data-transfer objects you should create a class: